The use of nanoparticles for the early diagnosis, treatment, and imaging of several disorders has increased recently.

 The following picture shows the number of particles adhering as a function of the wall shear rate around the reference point.

-As we can see, for this value of the particle diameter, the number of particles adhering keeps more or less constant until the wall shear rate reaches the values around 70, it starts decreasing.
+As we can see, for this particle diameter value, the number of particles adhering keeps more or less constant until the wall shear rate is around 70, where it starts decreasing.

 On the other hand, the following image represents the number of particles adhering as a function of the particle diameter and a reference point of the wall shear rate with a value of 73.4211.

-In this case, for this value of the wall shear rate, the number of particles adhering increases until the particle diameter reaches the value 5, and it starts decreasing.
+In this case, for this value of the wall shear rate, the number of particles adhering increases until the particle diameter is approximately 5 and starts decreasing.

-As well, we can use the mathematical expression of the neural network, which is listed next.
+We can also use the mathematical expression of the neural network, which is listed next.

 scaled_shear_rate = 2*(shear_rate-50)/(90-50)-1;